WebAssembly/flexible-vectors/proposals/flexible-vectors/README.md

     for i in range(vec.S.length):
         if m[i]:
             return i
-    return vec.S.length - 1
+    return vec.S.length
 ```

 ### Mask index last

 Returns the index of the last active lane.
-If there is no active lane, the index of the first lane is returned.
+If there is no active lane, -1 is returned.

 - `vec.m8.index_last(m: vec.m8) -> i32`
 - `vec.m16.index_last(m: vec.m16) -> i32`